- Manage Your Risk

 Include lean proteins

-A plant-based diet does not mean you must be vegan or vegetarian.
-A plant-based diet that includes lean animal proteins like chicken and fish, as well as plant proteins, has been proven to reduce your risk for cancer.
+Eating more healthy foods does not mean you must be vegan or vegetarian.
+Meals that includes lean animal proteins like chicken and fish, as well as plant proteins, have been proven to reduce your risk for cancer.

 Red meats like beef, pork and lamb can be included in moderation.
 Here are some guidelines for consuming red meat: